Two Component Doublet-Triplet Scalar Dark Matter stabilising the Electroweak vacuum: Introduction

-Since the quantum number(s) of DM cannot be inferred from fundamental principles or available experimental data, the possibility that DM consists of more than one type of particle remains alive~\cite{Biswas:2013nn,Fischer:2011zz,Bhattacharya:2013hva,Bian:2013wna,Esch:2014jpa,Karam:2015jta,Karam:2016rsz,Bhattacharya:2016ysw,DuttaBanik:2016jzv,Ahmed:2017dbb,Herrero-Garcia:2017vrl,Herrero-Garcia:2018qnz,Poulin:2018kap,Aoki:2018gjf,Bhattacharya:2018cgx,Aoki:2017eqn,Barman:2018esi,Chakraborti:2018aae,Elahi:2019jeo,Borah:2019aeq,Bhattacharya:2019fgs,Biswas:2019ygr,Bhattacharya:2019tqq,Nanda:2019nqy,Maity:2019hre,Khalil:2020syr,Belanger:2020hyh,Nam:2020twn, DuttaBanik:2020jrj, DuttaBanik:2020vfr}.
-Such multiparticle DM frameworks open up enticing DM-DM conversion processes that contribute to the thermal relic but not to DM-nucleon scattering as looked for at the direct detection (DD) experiments \cite{Akerib:2016vxi,Aprile:2018dbl,Tan:2016zwf,Cui:2017nnn}.
-A multipartite DM scenario therefore can evade the ever tightening bound on the DD rates while enlarging the parameter space compatible with the observed relic.
-We propose one such multi-component DM framewrok in this work that combines the two single component scenarios discussed above, i.e, an inert scalar doublet and a $Y$ = 0 scalar triplet.
-We aim to investigate here if DM-DM conversion can revive the desert region in the IDM and the DM masses below 1.8 TeV in the ITM.
+Since the quantum number(s) of DM cannot be inferred from fundamental principles or available experimental data, the possibility that DM consists of more than one type of particle remains alive.
+Such a notion was first proposed in \cite{Cao:2007fy} and has in turn spurred many investigations thereafter, a representative list being~\cite{Biswas:2013nn,Fischer:2011zz,Bhattacharya:2013hva,Bian:2013wna,Esch:2014jpa,Karam:2015jta,Karam:2016rsz,Bhattacharya:2016ysw,DuttaBanik:2016jzv,Ahmed:2017dbb,Herrero-Garcia:2017vrl,Herrero-Garcia:2018qnz,Poulin:2018kap,Aoki:2018gjf,Bhattacharya:2018cgx,Aoki:2017eqn,Barman:2018esi,Chakraborti:2018aae,Elahi:2019jeo,Borah:2019aeq,Bhattacharya:2019fgs,Biswas:2019ygr,Bhattacharya:2019tqq,Nanda:2019nqy,Maity:2019hre,Khalil:2020syr,Belanger:2020hyh,Nam:2020twn, DuttaBanik:2020jrj, DuttaBanik:2020vfr}.
+Such multiparticle DM frameworks open up enticing DM-DM conversion processes that contribute to the thermal relic abundance but not to DM-nucleon scattering as looked for at the direct detection (DD) experiments \cite{Akerib:2016vxi,Aprile:2018dbl,Tan:2016zwf,Cui:2017nnn}.
+A multipartite DM scenario therefore can evade the ever tightening bound on the DD rates while enlarging the parameter space compatible with the observed relic density.
+We propose one such multi-component DM framework in this work that combines the two single component scenarios discussed above, i.e, an inert scalar doublet and a $Y$ = 0 scalar triplet.
+The key takeaway from the discussion on the IDM and ITM is that certain mass regions in both cases predict underabundant relic densities precisely due to the gauge interaction-mediated co(annihilations).
+We aim to investigate here if DM-DM conversion can revive these mass regions in the proposed multi-component setup.
+In other words, the primary motive of this study is to revive the DM mass regions corresponding to the two $SU(2)_L$ multiplets that are forbidden in the respective standalone cases.
 Since these inert multiplets interact with the SM-like doublet via the scalar potential, they tend to aid to EW vacuum stability by generating positive contributions to the RG running of the SM-like quartic coupling.
 Therefore, we also wish to find out if the parameter space compatible with DM relic density and DD can stabilise the EW vacuum till the Planck scale.

 This study is organised as follows.
 The model is detailed in section~\ref{Model} and the relevant constraints are discussed in section~\ref{constraints}.
 Section~\ref{DMPH} throws light on the multi-component DM phenomenology with an emphasis on DM-DM conversion.
 Section~\ref{EWSB} discusses EW vacuum (meta)stability and comments on the results obtained upon demanding the DM constraints and a (meta)stable vacuum up to the Planck scale together.
 We conclude in section~\ref{Conclusions}.
 Important formulae are relegated to the Appendix.